DylanJWan/DH110-DylanWan/assignment03/README.md

 ### What is(are) the limitation(s) that possibly would be improved?
 There is no site/app containing a synthesis of information about what, how, and where to get sustainable seafood.
 A lot of the sustainability websites are hard to navigate or do not have enough information to help a person with a plan to buy a specific sustainable seafood product.
 I aim to streamline the process of finding these products for users.

+## Step02: Target users
+### What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)
+This program will be primarily focussed on American consumers as other countries may not have the same sustainability regulations/labeling, possibly making the app/website not applicable in their area.
+Users must also have access to the internet to use the site because the information will constantly update depending on changes in seafood availability.
+User’s who can buy their own food are preferred as their usage of the site could directly pertain to their own eating habits.

+### In which context (where, why, under which conditions) would the users do that activity?
+Anyone living in or visiting the US can use the program if they are interested in purchasing seafood.
+There will be a location feature that can make the distance from products available to view.
+Because the program will be an app/website, the information provided will be available 24/7.

+### What would the users usually do in order to complete that activity?
+User’s will need to input any one or all of the following information to the program: species of seafood, name of one of the sustainability labels, and current general location.
+The combination of these factors, depending on how many are used, will determine the effectiveness of finding sustainable seafood currently available to the user.